aoswalt/prag-prog-notes/README.md

 ### How the Book Is Organized

 This book is written as a collection of short topics.
 Each topic is self-contained, and addresses a particular theme.
 You'll find numerous cross references, which help put each topic in context.
-Feel free to read the topics in any order—this isn't a book you need to read front-to-back
+Feel free to read the topics in any order - this isn't a book you need to read front-to-back

 ### What's in a Name?